vincenteof/vincenteof-obsidian/400 - Zettelkasten/The Need for Certainty Is Disease.md

 Date: 2025-10-16
 Tags: [[mind-iteration]]

-# The Need for Certainty Is Disease
+# The Need For Certainty Is Disease

 The need for certainty is the greatest disease the mind faces.
-It's
+It's an illusion that king provides to people.
+The more you dare for it, the less you will have.

 # References
 https://x.com/ReynoldDai/status/1978383234510520810